Open Cowork¶

 -

-Repeatable tasks created from a Workflow Designer setup thread, then run manually, on a schedule, or from a webhook through the same OpenCode agents you already trust.
+Repeatable tasks created from a Workflow Designer setup chat, then run manually, on a schedule, or from a webhook through the same OpenCode agents you already trust.

 -